 Everybody hopes their doctors are aware of current laws and ethical concerns in healthcare.
 After all, without these guidelines, medical malpractice would go unpunished, and more importantly, lives would be lost.
 All physicians take an oath to “do no harm,” and the concept seems simple.
 However, the reality of laws and ethics in healthcare is much murkier.

-Given that doctors are busy with patient care every day, another professional is necessary to oversee the ethical operation of a medical institution.
-Enter the MBA in healthcare administration.
-Healthcare professionals with an MBA in healthcare know the intricacies of medical ethics and laws as well as ways to ensure compliance with these important directives.
+Since doctors are busy with patient care every day, another professional is necessary to oversee the ethical operation of a medical institution.
+Enter the Master of Business Administration (MBA) in healthcare administration.
+The online MBA with a Concentration in Healthcare Administration program from Texas A&M University-Corpus Christi (TAMU-CC) includes a course dedicated to the intricacies of medical ethics and laws as well as ways to ensure compliance with these important directives.

 False Claims Act

 The False Claims Act covers fraud committed against the government.
 While you do not need an MBA to know that fraud is unethical, complying with the False Claims Act is more involved.
 For example, administrators are often a healthcare organization’s last line of defense to avoid overbilling on necessary tests or even ordering unnecessary tests for patients.
 The False Claims Act further authorizes non-governmental individuals or entities to file lawsuits on behalf of the government and share in the monetary recovery.
 This provision protects ethics whistleblowers from retaliation by their employers.

 The Physician Self-Referral Law, better known as the Stark Law, is another safeguard against fraud.
 Unethical practitioners may attempt to defraud the government by referring a patient to a family member or financial partner, whereby the referring physician receives some financial reward.
 This unethical practice could be rampant were it not for administrators keeping it in check.
 Most online MBA programs in healthcare cover this form of misbehavior and how to prevent it.